kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * `.spec.initContainers[*].resources` (only for sidecars)
 * `.spec.resizePolicy`

-The `.status.resize` field will be reset to `Proposed` in the response, but cannot be modified in the request.

 #### Validation

 Resource fields remain immutable via pod update (a change from the alpha behavior), but are mutable